peterbourgon/ff/README.md

 )
 ```

-It's also possible to use a standard library flag.FlagSet.
+You can also use a standard library flag.FlagSet.
 Be sure to pass the
 ContinueOnError error handling strategy, as other options either panic or
 terminate the program on parse errors -- rude!